-City staff have conducted public outreach meetings, evaluated multiple alternatives and developed the design concepts analyzed in a Caltrans Project Study Report – Project Initiation Document (PID).
-At this time, the Draft PID document is ready to be presented to City Council for their consideration and recommendation of an alternative at the scheduled City Council meeting on February 7, 2017.
-Following the City Council meeting, Public Works staff will incorporate City Council input and deliver the Draft PID document to Caltrans.
+City staff conducted public outreach meetings, evaluated multiple alternatives and developed the design concepts analyzed in a Caltrans Project Study Report – Project Initiation Document (PID).
+The Draft PID document was presented to City Council for their consideration and recommendation of an alternative at the scheduled City Council meeting on February 7, 2017.
+Following the City Council meeting, Public Works staff delivered the Draft PID document to Caltrans.

-Caltrans will receive this Draft PID, finalize the document and begin the design process.
+Caltrans will finalize the document and begin the design process.
 The PID document also provides the information necessary to make the project competitive for federal, state, and regional funding.

 The recommended alternative is a double-roundabout configuration with a 4-leg roundabout to the north to serve Third Street, Silverado Trail and East Avenue and a 3-leg roundabout to the south to serve Silverado Trail and Coombsville Road.
 This alternative design, known as “Option 5F” provides traffic access for all street approaches of the intersection.

 This design meets three core goals: 1) Improve safety for all modes of transportation, 2) Provide additional facilities for bicyclists and pedestrians, and 3) Improve the Intersection Level of Service (e.g. reduce traffic delay) at the Five-Way intersection.